cr0hn/golismero-legacy/README.md

 Strictly speaking, GoLismero doesn't require installation - only its dependencies do.
 So if you want to use it on a system where you don't have root privileges, you can ask the system administrator to install them for you, and just run the "git checkout" command on your home folder.

-If you have an API key for Shodan, or an OpenVAS server you want to integrate with GoLismero, run the following commands:
+If you have an API key for Shodan, or an OpenVAS server or SpiderFoot server you want to integrate with GoLismero, run the following commands:

 ```
 mkdir ~/.golismero